 Every Astorian claims a favorite Greek grill and judging by its brisk business, Taverna Kyclades tops many a local list.
 Perhaps that’s because the lively space furnishes a better-than-average meal at a moderate tab.
-Its French window-lined, Aegean-blue-ceilinged dining room is tightly packed with lacquered wood tables as neighbors share recommendations and even tastes.
-Seafood entrées may be grilled or fried; we recommend the former, especially the lightly broiled, meaty scallops accompanied by crisply fried potato rounds.
-Greek salads are prosaic, so go with a solicitous customer’s tip and order the zesty spreads —tarama cod roe, potato-garlic skordalia, or yogurt-cucumber tzatziki.
+Its French-window-lined, Aegean-blue-ceilinged dining room is tightly packed with lacquered wood tables as neighbors share recommendations and even tastes.
+Seafood entrées may be grilled or fried; go for the former, especially the lightly broiled, meaty scallops accompanied by crisply fried potato rounds.
+Greek salads are prosaic, so go with a solicitous customer’s tip and order the zesty spreads — taramosalata, potato-garlic skordalia, yogurt-cucumber tsatsiki, or spicy cheesy tirokafteri.
 Dessert — galaktoboureko custard — is on the house.
 In warm weather, a patio supplies an open-air mixture of the Long Island Sound, breezes, and cigarette smoke.
-Clearly Ardian “the Giant” Skenderi, the six foot six owner-chef who’s an expert with fish, has a healthier slant than the patio’s Marlboro men.
+Clearly Ardian “the Giant” Skenderi, the six-foot-six owner-chef who’s an expert with fish, has a healthier slant than the patio’s Marlboro men.